purplestormctf/purplestormctf/README.md

-## Official purplestorm ctf team GitHub page
+## Official purplestorm community GitHub page

 <p align="center">
   <img src="https://github.com/purplestormctf/purplestormctf/blob/main/files/banner.jpg">
 </p>

 We are a open for everyone ctf team.
-From beginner to people who do cybersecurity stuff for years, everyone is welcome.<br/>
+From beginner to people who do cybersecurity stuff for years - everyone is welcome.<br/>
 Feel free to get in touch with us 🐙

 * [Hack The Box](https://app.hackthebox.com/public/teams/overview/2944)<br/>